Only 20% of all of the businesses listed for sale ever sell*

 The reasons for these atrocious statistics are many, but include the industry’s over-reliance on passive web-based marketing and the under-utilisation of targeted B2B marketing.

-It is for these reasons that we have invested heavily over more than 16 years and more than $4M in our M&A database, so we can actively target strategic buyers for each business.
-This allows us to achieve for our clients the best possible success rates, well above industry averages and substantially better than 80% of all clients taken to market (excluding those whose results have declined materially).
+It is for these reasons that we have invested heavily over more than 21 years and over $5M in our M&A database, so we can actively target strategic buyers for each business.
+This allows us to achieve for our clients the best possible success rates, well above industry averages and substantially better than 80% of all clients taken to market.

 In fact we won’t take on the responsibility of selling a client’s business unless we can identify and target substantial numbers of strategic buyers for that business (how to do that is explained below).